Alsfeld: History after 1945

-Previously surrounded by an oval shaped city wall with 4 gates, the medieval town of Alsfeld is still characterised by a wealth of half-timbered buildings, which stand alongside simple residential buildings and monumental civic constructions.
-The narrow, twisting streets and passages open out into courtyards and squares presenting the most delightful and unique features to be found in the whole of Hesse.
-The visitor is provided with a complete overview of the development of wood construction from the late Middle Ages to the beginning of the nineteenth century.
+Previously surrounded by an oval shaped city wall with four gates, the medieval town of Alsfeld is still characterised by half-timbered buildings alongside residential buildings and monumental civic constructions.
+The narrow, twisting streets and passages open out into courtyards and squares.
+Visitors are provided with a complete overview of the development of wood construction from the late Middle Ages to the beginning of the nineteenth century.
 For the past 100 years a conscious cultural conservation has been nurtured to preserve the buildings.
-Ever since the local statutes of 1963, the civic bodies have been obliged to care and preserve the old city landscape.
-Thanks to a happy twist of fate, the historical city centre with its medieval and renaissance architecture has been passed down to us.
-The local population appreciates and supports the city's architectural heritage.
+Ever since local statutes instated in 1963, civic bodies have been obliged to care and preserve the old city landscape.

 As a result of these efforts, particularly the renovation of the old city, which began in 1967, Alsfeld was selected by the European council as one of 51 exemplary cities in 17 European countries for the European Year of Building Preservation.